Bpalmer8/Bpalmer8/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning ... informatics and IT
+- 🌱 I’m currently learning ...
+Informatics and IT

 - 💬 Ask me about ... my military exp.